laurelherting/lmh-headspace/AWS/architecture.md

 * one component generates events and another consumes them

 ### Synchronous replication
-* only acknowledges transaction after its been stored in both primary location and its replicas
+* only acknowledges transaction after stored in primary location and replicas

 ### Asynchronous replication
 * decouples primary node from its replicas at the expense of introducing replication lag